victorherbemontagne/Sentimental-analysis/README.md

 # Sentimental-analysis

-A application of my library Gensim Sentimental for classifying Facebook comments with great results(cros_val_score ~ 0.90)
+An application of my library Gensim Sentimental for classifying Facebook comments (cros_val_score ~ 0.90)